Get Rates Near You!

 How Savings Accounts Work

-You can open a savings account at an online or in-person bank, credit union, or other financial institution.
+You can open a savings account at a bank, credit union, or other financial institution, either online or in person.

 Once you do, you may deposit funds as you wish and receive interest on your balance.
-The more money you keep in your savings account, the more you’ll earn in interest.
+The more money you keep in your savings account, the more interest you’ll earn.

 Most savings accounts let you add money via cash, check deposits at ATMs or branches, ATM transfers, wire transfers, mobile check deposits, and direct deposits.